Jennifer Dixon

 Trade marks & Brands

 • Jennifer regularly advises on trade mark and passing off matters.
-Recent examples include advising on issues of trade mark infringement and passing off in the fields of packaging, classic cars, and DIY services.
+Recent examples include advising on issues of trade mark infringement and passing off in the fields of packaging, homeware, luxury cars, and fashion.

 Copyright & Databases